Fraud Blocker Ortho K Lenses Cost PressVision at Family Eyecare Associates

 Ask Your Optometrist’s Office to Check Your Insurance Coverage

-Note that your optometry office should have people on staff that can contact your insurance company on your behalf to figure out exactly how much your insurance company will cover towards the cost of Ortho-K lenses.
-If you’re in the Northern NJ / NYCarea, go ahead and call us to determine exactly how much your insurance covers.
+After an eye examination with your eye doctor to determine if Ortho K is right for you, you can inquire about insurance coverage.
+Note that your optometry office should have eye care professionals on staff that can contact your insurance company on your behalf to figure out exactly how much your insurance company will cover towards the cost of Ortho-K lenses.
+If you’re in the Northern NJ / NYC area, go ahead and call us to determine exactly how much your insurance covers.

 Out-of-Pocket Costs